cu5tmtp/Greg-E-core/README.md

 Learning Accelerated EBF, lategame EBF that gets energy reductions, speed boosts and parallels with the amount of blasted items. <br/>
 Giant Chemical Reactor, gets abilities depending on the bacteria put into it. <br/>
 Dyson Swarm Launcher and Energy Collector, launch solar sails into space and get huge amount of energy back!
 Also rewards huge amount of sails shot up! <br/>
+Also adds some materials, fluids, engine and firebox blocks.

 For GTCEu - 7.2.1